frozenice/RenameTab/README.md

+# Sublime Text 3

+See here for a solution that works with Sublime Text 3: https://stackoverflow.com/questions/60056867/sublime-text-3-renaming-file-tabs/60057681#60057681

 # RenameTab package for Sublime Text 2

 Got many tabs that aren't saved files and have either 'untitled' or other useless stuff as a title?